MPowerKit/GoogleMaps/readme.md

 |-|-|
 |ShowInfoWindow|Shows info window when calling.
 Info window will be shown only if `ShowInfoWindowOnPinSelection` is `true`.|
 |HideInfoWindow|Hides info window when calling.|

+#### Cluster

+`Cluster` is a subclass from `Pin`.
+Cluster represents a set of pins which are grouped by maximum distance between them.
+The center of a cluster is a center of grouped pins in this cluster.
+`Cluster` has only tow readonly properties: `Size` and `Items`. `Size` returns count of `Items`. `Items` is set of pins that are clustered.

+**Note: You should not create clusters manually.
+Is is made by the framework.
+Change `ClusterAlgorithm` property so clusterization work.**

 #### Polyline